 Children who aren’t confined to a classroom for years of their life spend more time in the real world that they will later inhabit.
 They’ll learn how to function in that world from other members of society.

-They’ll learn practical skills from watching and listening as we go about our normal lives.
-They’ll learn all that boring stuff about bank acounts, handling money, insurance, budgeting and how to buy a car or house.
+Kids learn practical skills from watching and listening as we go about our normal lives.
+They’ll learn all that boring stuff about bank accounts, handling money, insurance, budgeting and how to buy a car or house.
 If they’re in school they usually miss all that.

-They’ll learn how to order and pay in a restaurant with good manners, confidence and respect.
+Likewise, they will learn how to order and pay in a restaurant with good manners, confidence, and respect.
 They’ll learn that strangers can help and are usually kind.
-They’ll learn to speak up for themselves because they are members of society in the same way that adults are.
+Hopefully, children will learn to speak up for themselves because they are members of society in the same way that adults are.

 4. They’ll have access to amazing facilities.

-Really, most people have better computers at home than school computer rooms.
+Really, most people have better computers at home than the school computer rooms do.

 If your child needs or wants a particular piece of equipment, you can buy it.